grafana/tempo/docs/tempo/website/setup/setup-cluster/tanka.md

   * A Kubernetes cluster with at least 40 CPUs and 46GB of memory for the default configuration.
 Small ingest or query volumes could use a far smaller configuration.
   * `kubectl`

-## Procedure

-To set up Tempo using Kubernetes with Tanka, you need to:

-1. Configure Kubernetes and install Tanka
-1. Set up the Tanka environment
-1. Install libraries
-1. Deploy MinIO object storage
-1. Deploy Tempo with the Tanka command

-### Configure Kubernetes and install Tanka
+## Configure Kubernetes and install Tanka

 The first step is to configure Kubernetes and install Tanka.